Ghassan Aboud: Orient Media

 In 2008, he established Orient News, a satellite channel based out of UAE.
 Orient TV broadcasts news, current affairs and general entertainment programmes to the GCC, Levant, and parts of North Africa.
 Known for its objective coverage, the channel offers a mix of programs that include current affairs, news, culture, and entertainment.

 Orient Radio is an Arabic radio-station broadcasting varied content; news, economic, sports, social shows, and Arabic music.

 Orient Training Center was launched in 2018 as a specialized training center based in Dubai, Istanbul & Amman, providing short-term courses in media and production fields such as TV presenting, radio anchoring, journalism, documentary, directing etc. in a real T.V and production house environment.

 Grandiose Supermarkets & Catering

 Established in 2017, Grandiose is a retail brand with a chain of niche supermarkets and catering outlets in UAE.
-There are five outlets in Dubai and Abu Dubai with plans to open 20 more stores in the near future.
-Grandiose Catering is a specialized catering division providing catering solutions for retail, corporate and outdoor catering needs.
+There are nearly 50 outlets spread across Dubai, Abu Dubai and Sharjah as of 2025.
+Grandiose Catering is a catering division for retail, corporate and outdoor catering.

-In December 2018, Grandiose Catering was awarded the “Catering Company of the Year” at the 2018 Leaders in F & B Awards held in Dubai.
+In December 2018, Grandiose Catering was awarded the "Catering Company of the Year" at the 2018 Leaders in F & B Awards held in Dubai.

+Grandiose Supermarket was awarded Consumer Retailer of the Year at the Gulf Business Awards 2024.